oracle/graal/docs/reference-manual/native-image/Bundles.md

 This output indicates that we have in fact built a bundle as part of building with Maven.
 This file resides in `target/micronautguide.nib`.
 It should be copied away to some safe place where it will be found if this image needs to be rebuilt anytime later.
 Obviously a bundle file can be large, because it contains all input files needed to rebuild the image as well as the built image itself.
+Having the image inside the bundle allows comparing an image rebuilt from the bundle against the original one.
 In the case of the `micronaut-data-jdbc-repository` example the bundle is 60.7 MB (the image is 103.4 MB, but it's compressed within the bundle).
 To see what's inside a bundle we can use:
 ```text
 $ jar tf micronautguide.nib
 META-INF/MANIFEST.MF